Denver Traffic Lawyer

 Drivers License Restraints as a Habitual Traffic Offender (HTO)

-Revocations or Denials as an Habitual Traffic Offender
+Revocations or Denials as a Habitual Traffic Offender

-The Colorado Division of Motor Vehicles (DMV) will revoke or deny as an Habitual Traffic Offender a person’s driver’s license, as follows:
+The Colorado Division of Motor Vehicles (DMV) will revoke or deny as a Habitual Traffic Offender a person’s driver’s license, as follows:

 a.
 DUI, DUI Per Se, DWAI, or Habitual User;